PixelArena: A benchmark for Pixel-Precision Visual Intelligence

-As they natively generate images instead of label vectors, we first prompt them to generate images and then convert the pixels from RGB values to class labels.
-The prompts for the two datasets are composed of three parts: an image from the dataset, an image of the color palette of label encodings (Fig.~\ref{fig:label_palette} and~\ref{fig:seg_labels_grid_coco}), and a short text (Listing~\ref{prompt} and~\ref{coco-prompt} in Supplementary).
+\textbf{For \glspl{omm}:} We select recent models with strong image generation capabilities, including \acrfull{geminipro}~\cite{gemini3proimage}, \acrfull{gemini}~\cite{gemini25flashimage}, \acrfull{gpt}~\cite{gpt4o}, \acrfull{emu35}~\cite{emu35}, and \acrfull{unimoe2}~\cite{unimoe2}.
+Note that we tested two variants of \acrshort{unimoe2}: \acrfull{unimoe2omni}, the flagship model of the series, and \acrfull{unimoe2image}, the variant finetuned for image generation.
+As they natively generate images instead of label vectors, we first prompt them to generate images with specified color encodings and then convert the pixels from RGB values to segmentation class labels.
+The prompts for the two datasets are composed of three parts: an image from the dataset, an image of the color palette of label encodings (Fig.~\ref{fig:label_palette} and Fig.~2 in Suppl.~A ), and a short text (Listing~\ref{prompt}).
 These prompts provide task specifications and visual grounding for the color encodings, as well as some clarifications.
-Note that no examples are given, meaning the models have to learn face parsing and general semantic segmentation \textit{zero shot}.
-For the sampling parameters of the \glspl{mllm}, refer to Table~\ref{sampling-params} in Supplementary.

-Given the mask images from \glspl{mllm}, we compare the RGB value of each pixel with the color encodings for the labels, selecting the nearest color and label.
-It is formulated as Eq.~\ref{eq:1}, where $\vec{e_i}$ is the RGB color vector of label $i$, and $\vec{p}$ is the color vector of a pixel.
+Note that no examples are given in our prompts, meaning the models have to learn \gls{ss} tasks \textit{zero shot}.
+For the sampling parameters of the \glspl{omm}, refer to Table~1 in Suppl.~B. Given the mask images generated by \glspl{omm}, we compare the RGB value of each pixel with the color encodings for the labels, selecting the nearest color and label.
+It is formulated as Eq.~\ref{eq:1}, where $\vec{e_i}$ is the RGB color vector of a label with index $i$, and $\vec{p}$ is the color vector of a pixel.

 \textbf{For SAM 3:} \acrfull{sam3}~\cite{sam3} accepts text as the prompt for mask generation.
 We prompt \acrshort{sam3} with the labels of CelebAMask-HQ~\cite{CelebAMask-HQ} one by one and merge the corresponding 19 masks into one final mask.
 For the label of each pixel in the overlapping areas of these masks, we randomly pick one from the overlapping labels.